andreasmhallberg/readingnotes/Eckert, 2012. Three waves of variation study.md

      - lay claims to admired qualities of the population (white youth using black slang)
      - distinctions within population (more authentic, etc.)
   5. Indexical acts make the sign more conventionalized, makes further acts possible.
-- Changing index cal landscape "indexical field"
+- Changing indexical landscape "indexical field"
 - Speakers active uses of variation rather than passive recipients: 98

   > tailoring linguistic styles in ongoing and lifelong projects of self-construction and differentiation